doughodson/mixr/README.md

 * build: using premake for creating Visual Studio/C++ projects and solutions (see premake project for more information)

-* deps: contains all the source code for dependencies
+* deps: contains all the source code for dependencies that MIXR relies upon to build its libraries

 * doc: changeLogs, uml diagrams and doxygen configuration files